Being A Student in Ireland: 2016 vs 2017

-Student life is still one of the best in the developed world.
-However since the 2008 economic crisis the Irish economy has faced its fair share of issues.
-In recent years however it has shown remarkable progress to improve the economy and living standards for citizens.
-As a student in Ireland the majority of your budget will be spent on food and accommodation.
-Unless you are living with family during your studies it is better to try and seek out university accommodation.
+Student life is still one of the best in the developed world yet, since the 2008 economic crisis, the Irish economy has faced its fair share of issues.
+In recent years, however, it has shown remarkable progress to improve the economy and living standards for citizens.
+As a student in Ireland, the majority of your budget will be spent on food and accommodation.
+Unless you are living with family during your studies, it is better to try and seek out university accommodation.
 This is because it provides you with easy access to the campus and you will also be issued with a meal pass or catered option while you study.

-Typically for a student studying in Ireland you should expect to pay between 700 to 750 Euros a month for a one bedroom apartment in the city.
-Outside of the city typical rental would be between 575 and 625 a month.
+Typically for a student studying in Ireland, you should expect to pay between 700 to 750 Euros a month for a one bedroom apartment in the city.
+Outside of the city typical rental would be between 575 and 625 Euros a month.

 #2 Employers Funding

-After many years of cuts and funding restrictions combined with an increasing number of university students, some have said that the Irish higher education system is facing a crisis.
-In the next decade it is expected that this demand will only increase by almost a quarter, placing even more pressure on universities.
+After many years of cuts and funding restrictions, combined with an increasing number of university students, some have said that the Irish higher education system is facing a crisis.
+In the next decade, it is expected that this demand will increase by almost a quarter, placing even more pressure on universities.
 It has been proposed that an income contingent loan will form one of the solutions.
-This has proved unpopular with some particularly employers who have been asked to pay even more.
+This has proved unpopular with some particular employers who have been asked to pay even more.
 This is because it is considered that employers gain substantially from higher education but their contribution is very little.